glepretre/quotes/README.md

 Vincent Van Gogh:
 > *I keep on making what I can’t do yet in order to learn to be able to do it.*

+Thích Nhất Hạnh:
+> *Today is a wonderful day, the most wonderful day.
+That does not mean that yesterday was not wonderful.
+But yesterday is already gone.
+It does not mean that tomorrow will not be wonderful.
+But tomorrow is not yet here.
+Today is the only day available to us today, and we can take good care of it.
+That is why today is so important - the most important day of our lives.*